edwardkenfox/raven-js-vuex/README.md

 # raven-js-vuex

-A small plugin that adds Vuex state history to Vue.js application exceptions

-This is a small plugin for Vue.js & Vuex applications using Sentry for exception tracking.
+This is a plugin for Vue.js & Vuex applications using Sentry for exception tracking.
 It preserves the snapshot of the Vuex store whenever the state changes, and when an exception is thrown to Sentry it adds the state history as the exception's addtional information.
-Together with the breadcrumbs feature, it gives a lot more insight on how the exception was caused seeing the transitions of the store.
+Together with the breadcrumbs feature, it gives a lot more insight to debug on how the exception was caused seeing how the state had changed.

 ## Dependencies

 - Vue 2+
 - Vuex 2+
-- Raven.js
+- raven-js 3+

 ## Usage